MP for Bradford South

 Deputy Speaker (First Deputy Chairman of Ways and Means)

-Judith Cummins is the Labour (Co-op) MP for Bradford South, first elected in 2015.
-She currently serves as Deputy Speaker (First Deputy Chairman of Ways and Means) and sits on several committees, including the Court of Referees and the Panel of Chairs; her parliamentary career has included roles such as Shadow Minister for International Trade.
+Judith Cummins is the Labour and Co-operative MP for Bradford South, first elected in 2015.
+She currently serves as Deputy Speaker (First Deputy Chairman of Ways and Means) and sits on several committees, including the Panel of Chairs and the Court of Referees; her parliamentary career has included roles in opposition such as Shadow Minister for International Trade and Opposition Whip.

-She has 100% party loyalty with attendance of 52% (above her party average of 33%), and has no rebel votes.
-Her voting record shows support for Universal Credit and NHS funding, and for regulating bus services, while generally opposing immigration controls, the asylum system, and the Rwanda deportation scheme.
-VAT changes and transgender rights show mixed voting patterns.
+She has 100% party loyalty and 0 rebel votes, with attendance at 51% (above the party average).
+Her record shows support for Universal Credit and NHS funding, and for bus services regulation, while votes on VAT and transgender rights are mixed.
+She generally opposes tighter immigration controls and the Rwanda deportation scheme, and she has voted against expanding trade union powers.

 Has one declared financial interest: a family member is employed.